 You can view and manage ESXi certificates from the vSphere Client and by using the vim.CertificateManager API in the vSphere Web Services SDK.
 You cannot view or manage ESXi certificates by using certificate management CLIs that are available for managing vCenter Server certificates.

-Certificates in vSphere 5.5 and in vSphere 6.x
+Certificates in vSphere 6.0 and Later

 |VMware Certificate Authority (default)||Use this mode if VMCA provisions all ESXi hosts, either as the top-level CA or as an intermediate CA.